BU-NU-CLOUD-SP18/Serverless-Supercomputing/README.md

  * Download/Copy the template file at [https://git.io/openwhisk-template](https://git.io/openwhisk-template)
  * Add to project -> Add the template from previous step
  * Alter any parameters as you may need in the template wizard
- * Copy OpenWhisk authentication
  * Start the deployments
- * Once all the pods are running, you will need to see the steps to setup wsk cli and execute orchestrator from the command line steps section
+ * Once all the pods are running, you will need to see the steps to setup wsk cli and execute orchestrator from the _command line steps_ section

 ### Through command line:
 ### Prerequisite